Girish-3306/EDA-Exploratory-Data-Analysis/EDA-Exploratory-Data-Analysis/EDA-Marketing Dataset/README.md

 ---------------------------------------------

-Main purpose of Exploratory Data Analysis (EDA) is to tell the story and getting insight out of it.
+<h2>Main purpose of Exploratory Data Analysis (EDA) is to tell the story and getting insight out of it.</h2>

 ---------------------------------------------

-Some of the most important commands used in the project are as follows:-
+<h3>Some of the most important commands used in the project are as follows:-</h3>

 * info()- to get a concise summary of the dataframe.
 * head()- to get the first n(5) rows.